sagefy/sagefy/docs/Data-Structure-Card-Kinds.md

 - default_incorrect_feedback: If none of the options matches the learners response, then the learner will get this feedback.
 (Markdown)
 - case_sensitive: Whether the card should force case sensitivity.
 Defaults to false.

-### Formula Card
+### Scored Embed Card

-Same as the number card, but allows for variables to be present.

-- body: Question.
-(Markdown)
-- options: List of available options
-    - value: Number
-    - correct: At least one option must be marked as correct.
-    - feedback: What to tell the learner if they respond with option.
-(Markdown)
-- variables:
-    - ???
-- range: A number which means the answer must be plus or minus within this range.
-For example, if I say the answer is `6`, but the range is `0.01`, then learners may respond between `5.99` and `6.01`.
-- default_incorrect_feedback: If none of the options matches the learners response, then the learner will get this feedback.
-(Markdown)
+TODO

-Asynchronous Assessment Card Kinds
+Peer-Scored Card Kinds
 ----------------------------------

-Asynchronous assessment cards require a response from the learner, but are graded by other learners according to the rubric.
+Peer-scored cards require a response from the learner, but are graded by other learners according to the rubric.
 Learners are notified of their score after receiving sufficient reviews.

 ### Writing Card